jtefteller/Nasa-API-Demo/README.md

 `npm run start` - for the development env

-`npm build` - for the the test env
+`npm build` - for the the production env